 What are the benefits of using training zones?

 There are a number of benefits to using training zones, regardless of whether you’re new to structured training or a professional cyclist.

-“If you’re motivated to see how good you can get, then it’s very important to have structure in your programme and follow the science,” says Carol Austin, medical doctor and former head of performance support for Team Dimension Data (now Team Qhubeka ASSOS)
+“If you’re motivated to see how good you can get, then it’s very important to have structure in your programme and follow the science,” says Carol Austin, medical doctor and former head of performance support for Team Dimension Data.

-Intensity zones allow you to follow a more structured and precise approach to training, enabling you to target specific areas of your fitness, manage your workload to avoid overtraining, and help you or your coach track your progress over time.
+Intensity zones allow you to follow a more structured and precise approach to training, enabling you to target specific areas of your fitness and manage your workload to avoid overtraining, while helping you or your coach track your progress over time.

 Stephen Seiler, exercise physiologist and professor in sports science at the University of Agder, Norway, says using a structured approach helps avoid the plateau many riders experience after an initial period of training.